Spencer-png/Gamesense/README.md

 6. inject skeet.dll into csgo.exe

+7. the libs for luas are in the folder named "gamesense" just put that folder here   C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive

-Thanks @kitiroo for the help of getting me the gamesense libs
+Thanks @kitiroo for the help in getting me the gamesense libs